All Episodes

 It is the last stand super sale, baby.

-Well, one of the reasons I love working with you, Alex, is because you're an absolute maniac and uh you just have to adopt a little bit of faith that it'll all play out.
+Well, one of the reasons I love working with you, Alex, is because you're an absolute maniac and you just have to adopt a little bit of faith that it'll all play out.

-And so when you reached out a couple of days ago, like I mentioned yesterday, and said you wanted to do buy one, get one store wide on all supplements.
+And so when you reached out a couple of days ago, like I mentioned yesterday, said you wanted to do buy one, get one store-wide on all supplements, it was one of those moments where I was like, this is insane.

-And so we launched buy one, get one free for all supplements across the entire site, except for the ones that are almost out of stock.
+And so we launched Buy One, Get One Free for all supplements across the entire site, except for the ones that are almost out of stock.

 There's like two or three.